surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 3.40.3-dev2 =
+= 3.40.3-b1 =

-(2017/03/07) Added a new "Product Condition" option to the Social Settings metabox.
+(2017/03/08) Added a new "Product Condition" option to the Social Settings metabox.
 Added support for a WooCommerce "Condition" product attribute (Pro version).
-Added new Open Graph product meta tags (Pro version):
+Added new Open Graph product meta tags (Pro version).

 = 3.40.2-1 =